mcclaskey/batch_fslstats/README.md

 > I usually create this .csv file in MATLAB with something like `T = struct2table(dir('wildcardsearchstring')))` where 'wildcardsearchstring' is a path that points to all my files.
 Then I edit the table in matlab's Variable Editor and save the result using `writetable(T,'datalist.csv')`.
 You can also do this in python or bash.

 ## 2. Run scripts

+> [!IMPORTANT]
+> If you are working on a WSL but the .nii files to process are on your Windows machine, ensure that you mount the correct drives to the WSL so that you can access your files.

 Open a terminal and run the following 2 lines:
 ```
 workon batch_fslstats_env
 python compile_fsl_data.py
 ```

 A file selection dialogue box will now open.
 Select the .csv file you created in step 1 and press ok.

-Wait while fslstats is called and the output is compiled.
+Wait while the program runs.

 When it is done you will have a .csv file in the same directory as the input .csv file.
 The output file's name will be be the same as the input filename but will have a timestamp and the suffix '*_compiled'.

 # How to set up batch_fslstats on a new computer:
-This section will guide you through installing everything needed to run the scripts.

 ## A. Setup requirements
 * Linux or Mac, or a PC running either Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11
 * Ability to restart your machine if you are on a PC installing WSL for the first time
 * If your .nii data is stored on a network drive, you will need the full address to the network drive
 * The admin password to the linux/unix machine
-  * If you are working on a WSL then you need the admin password to the WSL and not the PC (they may be different)
+  * If you are working on a previously created WSL then you need the admin password to the WSL and not the PC (they may be different)
 * Basic familiarity with unix terminal commands such as `cd` and `mkdir`, basic understanding of bashrc in linux, and only very basic competency with a shell text editor if not on a PC
   * These instructions attempt to cover everything possible but some limited experience with unix can help you if you run into problems

+> [!NOTE]
+> By convention, unix and linux specify file paths using `/` and Windows OS uses `\`.
+For the purposes of this readme, I use `/` for paths on the linux/unix machine and `\` to indicate a filepath accessed via the PC

 > [!TIP]
 > On unix/linux the `~` symbol means “home directory”.
 So if you see `~/.bashrc`, then the full path to that file is `/Users/USERNAME/.bashrc` on a mac or `/home/USERNAME/.bashrc` on a linux